-Baby Hasselback Potato Bake with Cheddar and Bacon is super simple, great to take to a party because it can be made ahead of time and guaranteed to be a hit!
+Baby Hasselback Potato Bake with Cheddar and Bacon is super simple and great to take to a party because it can be made ahead of time and guaranteed to be a hit!
 Great on the side with BBQ Chicken Thighs or Chicken Sloppy Joes!

 Ever wonder what to take to a casual get-together with friends that’s not the same old, same old?